1982 Cannes Film Festival

-The 35th Cannes Film Festival was held from 14 to 26 May 1982.
-The Palme d'Or was jointly awarded to Missing by Costa Gavras and Yol by Şerif Gören and Yılmaz Güney.
+The 35th Cannes Film Festival took place from 14 to 26 May 1982.
+Italian opera and theatre director Giorgio Strehler served as jury president for the main competition.

+The Palme d'Or, the festival's top prize, was jointly awarded to Missing by Costa-Gavras and Yol by Yılmaz Güney and Şerif Gören.

-The festival opened with the 1916 film Intolerance, directed by D. W. Griffith and closed with E.T. the Extra-Terrestrial, directed by Steven Spielberg.
+The festival opened with the 1916 film Intolerance by D. W. Griffith, and closed with E.T. the Extra-Terrestrial by Steven Spielberg.

-Jury

-The following people were appointed as the Jury of the 1982 film competition: